cloudera/CML_AMP_RAG_Studio/docs/rag-studio-ui-guide.md

 - Drag files anywhere in the chat area; a drop overlay will appear.
 Drop to upload into the associated knowledge base for the session.
 - Alternatively, open the **Documents** control (paperclip/folder icon) near the input to manage uploads.
+- Supports the same document formats as knowledge base uploads (PDF, Word, Excel, PowerPoint, CSV, JSON, Markdown, Text, Images, and more).

 ![documents-icon](images/chat-documents-icon.png)